libretro/docs/docs/meta/core-template.md

 - // [Author] is the display name entry from the core's info file
 - // https://github.com/libretro/libretro-super/tree/master/dist/info

-The [Core name] core is licensed under
+The [Core name] core is licensed under:

 - [License](URL)